Skip to Content

 Image

-AI-generated images created via DALL-E. The AI generates an image when a visual illustration would significantly enhance the explanation.
+AI-generated images.
+The AI generates an image when a visual illustration would significantly enhance the explanation, and it can also annotate an image you’ve uploaded — drawing labels, arrows, or highlights on top of it.

 Divider